data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-4

 *Solution*.
 Yes!
 If the third column is the sum of the first two, then any column can be recovered from any other (either by adding to get the third from the first and second, or by subtracting to get the first from the third and second or the second from the first and third).
-However, if the first two columns contain genuinely different data, then you do need at least two columns to figure out the rest.
+However, if the first two columns contain different data, then you do need at least two columns to figure out the rest.

 In this course, we will develop a more general and mathematically rigorous version of the idea of redundancy developed in the two exercises above.